ankandrew/open-image-models/README.md

 ## Features

-- 🚀 Pre-trained Models: Models are **ready** for immediate use, no additional training required.
+- 🚀 Pre-trained: Models are **ready** for immediate use, no additional training required.
-- 🌟 ONNX Format: Cross-platform support for **fast inference** on both CPU and GPU environments.
+- 🌟 ONNX: Cross-platform support for **fast inference** on both CPU and GPU environments.
-- ⚡ High Performance: Optimized for both speed and accuracy, ensuring efficient **real-time** applications.
+- ⚡ Performance: Optimized for both speed and accuracy, ensuring efficient **real-time** applications.
-- 📏 Variety of Image Sizes: Models **available** with different input sizes, allowing flexibility based on the task's performance and speed requirements.
+- 📏 Variety: Models **available** with different input sizes, allowing flexibility based on the task's performance and speed requirements.
-- 💻 Simple API: Achieve license plate detection with just **one line of code**, enabling rapid integration and deployment.
+- 💻 Simple API: Power up your applications with robust model inference in just one line of code.

 ## Available Models